-We got back into the water, did our gear checks and GUE EDGE, and were under way.
-Tina led this dive with Dan in the # 3 position.
+We got back into the water, did our gear checks and GUE EDGE, and were under way. my dive buddy led this dive with Dan in the # 3 position.
 Since we left our reel in on the first dive, we all got to scooter into the cave, which made things much easier.
 From the moment I pulled the trigger to go into the cavern zone I felt a very peaceful relaxed wave come over me.
 Everything felt right.
 I just let the scooter pull me into the cave.
 I stopped trying to horse it around and instead, carefully finessed my way through the first restriction that gave me so much trouble before.
 I wasn’t tense and my breathing was calm and steady.
-Tina and I spread out in the cave more as we followed the line to Sue.
+My dive buddy and I spread out in the cave more as we followed the line to Sue.
 I was having an absolute blast, and when I check my pressure after Sue sink, I was well away from my drop pressure.
 I thought to myself, “What a huge difference just being relaxed can make”.

 After the stage drop was complete, we continued further into the cave.
 From there the passage is very manic.
 One section will have huge sand dunes reaching as shallow as 30 feet and then the next section will have a canyon or a duck under.
 I was still having a great time and so far It was the dive I hoped for.
 We scootered very slowly upstream for another 20 minutes and made it about 1100 feet past Friedman’s.
-I signaled to Tina that we should turn around because we were at our turn time that we discussed during our dive plan.
+I signaled my dive buddy that we should turn around because we were at our turn time that we discussed during our dive plan.
 I wasn’t at my turn pressure (I actually had almost 300 psi to go), but It was a our dive plan and time to turn.
 I was happy with what we had done.

 I began to lead the team out back towards Friedmans scootering with the flow.
 I had the scooter setting very low but still managed to get blown into a few rocks here and there.
 It was unavoidable sometimes.
 I didn’t feel comfortable going much faster than we were going.
 The relative velocities of the scooter and the flow made us have to make very fast adjustments with buoyancy to keep from crashing into the floor, ceiling or rocks.
 I liken it to underwater white water rafting.
 We got back to our stages in about 15 minutes, quickly picked them up, made our switch, and were well under way about 3 minutes later.
 This time we were able to do our stage switch drifting with the flow so that helped.

 For the next 15 minutes, I led the team very slowly out of the cave.
 I didn’t need to make the switch to back gas at Sue sink this time, and we reached our reel after about 75 minutes total bottom time.
-Dan generously recovered the reel while Tina and I got spat out of the last restriction. (actually Tina was supposed to do that, but we both got spat out of the cave and left it for Dan) From there we made our way back out to Catfish hotel and picked up our Oxygen bottles we left at 30 feet.
+Dan generously recovered the reel while my dive buddy and I got spat out of the last restriction. (actually my dive buddy was supposed to do that, but we both got spat out of the cave and left it for Dan) From there we made our way back out to Catfish hotel and picked up our Oxygen bottles we left at 30 feet.
 We had some deco to do at 20 feet so we hung mid water on oxygen for a few minutes.
 Dan is so solid in the water too.
 His stability and smoothness executing tasks is something to aspire to.

 We got out of the water were pretty tired after hauling all our bottles, scooters and back gas back to the truck.
 It was late afternoon by then so we decided to do our debrief at EE while we got fills.
-On the drive back to EE, Tina and I talked a lot about our first dives in Manatee, and fundamentals.
+On the drive back to EE, my dive buddy and I talked a lot about our first dives in Manatee, and fundamentals.
 It was hard to believe we got to do what we just did.
 It was very humbling.
 It was a pretty amazing experience and now I finally know what it feels like to scooter in Manatee.

 Once we arrived at EE, Dan took is into the classroom for our debrief.
 Dan told us that we passed the class and we were very excited.
 It was hard work but overall the class was excellent, and we learned a ton.
-Tina and I now have our Cave DPV training wheels.
+My dive buddy and I now have our Cave DPV training wheels.
 Dan showed us the tools we need to successfully plan a scooter dive into a cave, and we were so glad we got a chance to spend the weekend with Him.
 It was like going for a weekend diving with a long time buddy.
 The last thing we needed to do was get a team photo, so we went out in front of EE and smiled for the camera.